forestgrape/coronavirus/controlling.md

 ### Contact Tracing
 [in work]

-### Whitelist Testing
+### Testing Benefits
-Often turning up for test is not associated with any benefits, on the contrary if tested positive for Covid in many countries a home isolation phase applies and one needs to disclose contacts and possibly movement history.
+Often turning up for test is not associated with any benefits, on the contrary if tested positive for Covid in many countries a home [isolation rules](#covid-19-cases-and-quarantine) apply and one needs to disclose contacts and possibly movement history.
 A different approach is whitelist testing e.g. those who test negative get benefits.
 * Experiences:
-  * In many countries such testing is done for travelling: only those with negative tests are allowed to enter.
+  * Many countries require negative tests for entry.
   * In Slovakia in early November 2020 a nationwide testing campaign and only those with negative tests were excluded from a general curfew.
     > A new tactics and it will be interesting to analyze it.
-A general curfew I consider to strict in any situation including this, only allowing people with negative tests to enter foreign indoor settings should be enough.
+A general curfew I consider to strict in any situation including this.
+Only allowing people with negative tests to enter foreign indoor settings (e.g. gastronomy/offices) should be enough.

     > A tactics like this could be applied locally in regions: Just those with negative are allowed to leave the region and enter foreign indoor rooms.

+High filtration masks should be used in shared stairwells and the flats should be ventilated before opening the door.

 ### Outdoor Days
 Avoiding foreign and public indoor rooms.
 So either at home or being outdoors.
-Prevents aerosol transmission.
+Prevents aerosol transmission if care is taken in [buildings](#large-buildings) and [shops](#shops).
 To prevent (the likely less relevant) droplet transmission, masks can be used for face to face talking outdoors.

 ### Home-Lock Down
 A general curfew is a radical measure.
 It reduces contacts and makes it easier to enforce a ban on entering foreign indoor rooms.
 This measure was mainly used in Winter/Spring 2020 when the information about SARS-CoV-2 was more limited and transmission less known.
 It has very severe drawbacks compared to [outdoor days](#outdoor-days):